pllearns/sdk-core-nodejs/ARCHIVIST.md

 # Getting started with an XYO Archivist

 An archivist in the XYO network serves as the data-layer component between the bridge and the diviner.
 It accepts and aggregates data from bridges and makes that data available to Diviners via a GraphQL API.
+In essence it is the scribe node of the XYO network.

 As long as an archivist follows the protocols of the XYO network specified in the [yellow paper](https://docs.xyo.network/XYO-Yellow-Paper.pdf) they may implement the component however they wish.
 This application supports using MySQL as the persistence engine that